Child Care Resource & Referral

 Review the specific requirements (Spanish version) for each provider type.

-For Regulated Subsidy (RS) programs: follow the process (Spanish version) to become an RS provider.
+Regulated Subsidy (RS): follow the process (Spanish version) to become a Regulated Subsidy provider.

-For Registered Family (RF) providers: follow the process (Spanish version) to become a registered family child care program.
+Registered Family (RF): follow the process (Spanish version) to open a Registered Family child care program.

-For Certified Family (CF) providers: follow the process (Spanish version) to become a Certified Family child care provider.
+Certified Family (CF): follow the process (Spanish version) to open a Certified Family child care program.

-For Certified Centers (CC): follow the process (Spanish version) for opening a Certified Child Care Center.
+Certified Centers (CC): follow the process (Spanish version) to open a Certified Child Care Center.

 Training and Certification Steps